YellowButShort/servelove/README.md

     "server/assets", -- This is the folder either in your project folder, or in your user folder.
 Same rules as with love.filesystem
     "assets"  -- And this is how it should it be in Url.
 So in our case a `test.png` file stored in `server/assets/test.png` will only be accessible at `assets/test.png`
 )

+server:Route("/login", function(query, response)
+-- For the sake of the example, we will accept login and password as URL encoded parameters.
+-- It's a really terrible idea and should never be used in practice... but I'm not teaching you web security - I'm teaching you cookies!
+    local login = query:GetUrlEncoded("login")
+    local password = query:GetUrlEncoded("password")

+    local result = VerifyUser(login, password) -- some random function that can test if the credentials are legit.
+If they are, then we return a temporary key if result then
+        response:SetCookie("tempkey", result)
+                :MaxAge(86400) -- we can also daisy-chain cookies settings.
+This function will set up how long a cookie will last on user's machine return "Welcome!"
+    else
+        return "Who are you?"
+    end
+end)
+server:Route("/page", function(query, response)
+    -- your code on this random page end, nil, -- all methods are allowed function(query, response) -- our auth function
+    local tempkey = query:GetCookies("tempkey")
+    if tempkey then -- if someone is trying to access without having this cookie, it will be nil if VerifyKey(tempkey) then -- a similar random function that validates the temporary key.
+Is the key is valid, it returns true return true
+        end
+    end
+end)

 -- To start the profiler, we can use this little function